 Ryan: Do you have any companies you’d recommend for getting jobs overseas?
 Or do you get most of the jobs once you’re in-country?

-It’s usually easiest to get jobs when you get to country.
-You can pre-sign up for volunteer opportunities, a lot of schools will hire you for teaching jobs before you arrive, and au pair sites will hire you beforehand but for the most part, the best way to find most jobs travelers can get is to simply go to your destination and look around.
+It’s usually easiest to get jobs when you get to a country.
+You can pre-sign up for volunteer opportunities, a lot of schools will hire you for teaching jobs before you arrive, and au pair sites will hire you beforehand, but for the most part, the best way to find most jobs travelers can get is to simply go to your destination and look around.
 Being there allows you to go in person for an interview right away.

 Nieff: How does one go about legally working overseas (in the EU) without dual citizenship?

 You’ll need to get a working holiday visa or have a company sponsor your employment.

 Nieff: Can one teach short-term (for about one month)?
 If so, what’s the best site for a getting a short-term gig?

 Not really.
 Most jobs will only take you if you can commit to them for long periods of time.
 No one wants to hire a teacher for a couple of weeks.
 If you only want very short-term work, try doing freelance work on Craigslist.
 Someone might need an English tutor.
 That would be the best way.

 Older, family, and student travel